snorrena/prisma-nexus/README.md

 .gitignore //files/folders to be ignored by git (specifically the .env folder)

-graphqlReq.rest // a file for testing the graphql endpoints from within vscode
+.graphqlconfig //???

+curl.txt //file including format for curl queries to our graphql db including formating of the return data with jq & python json-tool

 nexus-typegen.ts //nexus generated file not for editing

-package-lock.json //npm lock file not for editing

 package.json //list of npm dependencies and scripts

+package-lock.json //npm lock file not for editing// file is deleted after update to use pnpm

+pnpm-lock.yaml // new package lock file after update to use pnpm instead of npm

+pnpm-workspace.yaml - replaces workspaces in package.json file when using pnpm

 README.md